Quickstart

 unzip piicrawler-cli-macos-arm.zip

-The macOS archive ships a signed and notarized binary.
+Both the app and the binary are signed and notarized.
 Apple Silicon (M1 and later) is supported today; an Intel build is not currently published — contact [email protected] if you need one.

 Linux (x86_64)